A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Overview of the Technical Approach

 \subsection{The Quantum Fourier Transform Derivative (QFTD)}

+In this section, we present the theory and corresponding quantum circuit implementation of the QFTD algorithm.
 The basic QFTD algorithm includes three key steps: 1) mapping the input function to the frequency space, 2) scaling it by an appropriate modified wavenumber, and 3) mapping the result back to the input domain.
 In the context of quantum computing, where the QFT is used instead of the DFT, the modified wavenumber used to calculate a derivative is identical to the classical case.

-Seeing that the modified wavenumber takes the form of a trigonometric function, the element-wise multiplication between the modified wavenumber vector and the frequency space states may be performed using a sequence of controlled rotation gates.
+Given that the modified wavenumber takes the form of a trigonometric function, element-wise multiplication between the modified wavenumber vector and the frequency space states may be performed using a sequence of controlled rotation gates.
 In the following, we show the viability of this process.
 First, consider the input state $\ket{\Psi_0}$ of the QFTD circuit expressed as a summation over all $N$ states of an $n$-qubit system:

-where $|f|$ denotes the $L2$ norm of the input function, and the total number of samples, $N$, is given by $N=2^n$.
-Here we also define the superposition of input states as $\ket{\Psi_0}$ and use $j$ to denote individual states; thus, $f_j$ is the $j^\text{th}$ function sample which is stored in the amplitude of state $\ket{j}$.
+where $||f||_{l^2}$ denotes the $l^2$ norm of the input function samples, $l^2=\sqrt{\sum_{j=0}^{N-1}|f_j|^2}$, $|f_j|$ is the magnitude of $f_j$, and the total number of samples, $N$, is given by $N=2^n$.
+Here, we also define the superposition of input states as $\ket{\Psi_0}$ and use $j$ to denote individual states; thus, $f_j$ is the $j^\text{th}$ function sample which is stored in the amplitude of basis state $\ket{j}$.
 Throughout the remainder of this paper, we will follow the convention that, in the input domain (position, time), superpositions of states are denoted by $\ket{\Psi}$ and individual states are indicated by $j$, while in the frequency domain, superpositions are given by $\ket{\Phi}$ and individual states are indicated by $k$.

 Applying a QFT to the quantum state induces the mapping $f_j \ket{j} \rightarrow \mathcal{F}_k \ket{k} $, hence resulting in: